anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Lambda.md

 - If 2 writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent.
 - If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket.
 # Event source mapping
+- Is a Lambda resource that reads from an event source and invokes a Lambda function.
 ## <mark style="background: #BBFABBA6;">Kinesis DynamoDB Streams</mark>
 ## <mark style="background: #BBFABBA6;">Kinesis data streams</mark>
 - An event source mapping creates an iterator for each shard, processes items in order.